gabrielpdmello/rock-paper-scissors/README.md

-Rock, paper scissors minigame made with simple UI.
+Rock, paper, scissors minigame, now with improved UI!

 This is a project from the The Odin Project foundations course to learn javaScript.